flokinagee/terraform-multi-account-parallel-deployment/README.md

-### Create Parallel/multi resources in multiple account using terraform
+# Create Parallel / multiple resources in multiple AWS account using terraform

-### We use Terragrunt to manage multiple terraform modules
+## We use Terragrunt to manage multiple terraform modules
-## Terragrunt is a thin wrapper that provides extra tools for keeping your configurations DRY, working with multiple Terraform modules, and managing remote state.  https://terragrunt.gruntwork.io/
+### Terragrunt is a thin wrapper that provides extra tools for keeping your configurations DRY, working with multiple Terraform modules, and managing remote state.  https://terragrunt.gruntwork.io/

 ### How to ###

-## 1) Terraform Directory structure follows the AWS Oraganization (Multi Accout Strategy), so the management and automation will be easy via terraform
+### 1) Terraform Directory structure follows the AWS Oraganization (Multi Accout Strategy), so the management and automation will be easy via terraform

-# for example, assume the accouts are created as below
+### for example, assume the accouts are created as below

 Organization (root/master)